cerebral/cerebral/packages/docs/content/tutorial/10_providers.en.md

 We have already installed the library using npm.
 So it was sitting there and waiting and now the time is ready to use it!

-Because we add a 3rd-party provider we need to wrap it up into a so called *ContextProvider* to get the benefits mentioned before.
+Because we add a 3rd-party provider we need to wrap it up into a so called *ContextProvider* to get the benefits mentioned above.

 So please add the following imports to your *./src/index.js*
 ```js